darkrenaissance/darkfi/doc/src/testnet/token.md

 Now the transaction should be published to the network.
-If you have an active block subscription (which you can do with `drk subscribe`), then when the transaction is finalized, your wallet should have your new tokens listed when you request to see the balance.
+If you have an active block subscription (which you can do with `drk subscribe`), then when the transaction is confirmed, your wallet should have your new tokens listed when you request to see the balance.